jupyter-book/mystmd/docs/guiding-principles.md

 ---

 This document describes some high-level principles that the MyST community follows in designing technology and deciding where we are going.
-It is meant to align our team on the big ideas guiding the project, and provide visibility to others for the impact we're trying to have and where we are haeding.
+It is meant to align our team on the big ideas guiding the project, and provide visibility to others for the impact we're trying to have and where we are heading.

 :::{note} This will evolve!